-This article will help you to understand how to claim cover if after an investigation your parcel has been declared as lost.
-Before we get into the nitty-gritty, please check that your parcel is covered by Sendle’s cover policy.
+This article will help you understand how to make a claim if your parcel has been lost in transit.
+Before we get into the nitty-gritty, please check that your parcel is covered by Sendle’s protection policy.
 This will make sure there aren’t any hiccups.

-- The contents of your parcel are covered by Sendle’s cover policy
+- The contents of your parcel are covered by Sendle’s protection policy.

 How much can you claim?

-Sendle will cover the cost of replacing lost goods up to the policy limit of $300 (less GST).
+Sendle will cover the cost of replacing lost goods up to the policy limit of $150.

-Following an investigation your parcel still cannot be found, our support team will send you an email if you’re eligible for cover.
+Following an investigation, if your parcel still cannot be found, our support team will contact you if you’re eligible for liability.

 From there, you will:

-- Click on the claim button on the parcel's tracking page via your dashboard – this will take you to the claims form
+- Click on the claim button in your dashboard – this will take you to the claims form

 - You will need to supply:

 - Details of the contents of the parcel